 “It’s the dominant measure of progress.
 But economic output shouldn’t be the goal of government.
 The goal should obviously be for people’s lives to go well.
 We wanted to measure that.”

-The Happy Planet Index has similarities with other quality of life indices, like the UN-developed Human Development Index, which focuses on health and education.
+The Happy Planet Index has similarities with other quality of life indices.
 However, it adds a twist to previous indices by also measuring ecological cost.
 In this way, it’s an efficiency measure, showing how much value society can get for its use of natural resources.
 This tackles one of the largest failings of GDP.

 “I wanted our measure to be aligned with the great challenges of the 21st century, which I would say are continuing to fight global poverty, sustainability, and the fact that people in rich countries are still not fantastically happy,” Marks says.

 The Happy Planet Index isn’t the only countermeasure proposed to the problems of GDP.

 Just in Australia, there’s been movement on the issue.
 In 1997, think tank The Australia Institute first published the Genuine Progress Indicator.
 Since then the think tank has continued to advocate for broader measures than GDP to be used as a yardstick for national progress.

 In 2011, Australian economist Nicholas Gruen developed the Fairfax Wellbeing Index, which was launched by Sydney Morning Herald economics editor Ross Gittins.

 Overseas, governments and multinational bodies like the EU and OECD have recently begun to put more focus on such measures.

 The common criticism of such attempts is that none of the proposed alternatives have the rigour or broad acceptance GDP does.

 Story continues on page 2.
 Please click below.